-Enable Prisma SaaS to discover third-party apps that your users attempt to install from G Suite Marketplace.
+Enable SaaS Security API to discover third-party apps that your users attempt to install from G Suite Marketplace.

-Prisma SaaS can discover third-party apps that your users attempt to install from G Suite Marketplace.
-To protect your application ecosystem from unsanctioned third-party apps, enable Prisma SaaS to scan for them by adding the G Suite Marketplace app.
+SaaS Security API can discover third-party apps that your users attempt to install from G Suite Marketplace.
+To protect your application ecosystem from unsanctioned third-party apps, enable SaaS Security API to scan for them by adding the G Suite Marketplace app.
 Afterward, you can remediate the risks.

-To connect G Suite Marketplace app to Prisma SaaS and begin scanning assets, you need to:
+To connect G Suite Marketplace app to SaaS Security API and begin scanning assets, you need to:

 - Create a service account from Google Cloud Console.

 - Enable Administrator and client API access from Google Admin Console.